 A study was conducted in which 20 participants drank tart juice concentrate or a placebo for seven days.

-The results suggested that “Consumption of a tart cherry juice concentrate provides an increase in exogenous melatonin that is beneficial in improving sleep duration and quality in healthy men and women and might be of benefit in managing a disturbed sleep –PUBMED
+The results suggested that “Consumption of a tart cherry juice concentrate provides an increase in exogenous melatonin that is beneficial in improving sleep duration and quality in healthy men and women and might be of benefit in managing a disturbed sleep”

 Can Cherries benefit Brain Health?

 Cherries are thought to be packed with polyphenols which are deemed potent and may benefit brain health.
-Here are healthy foods for your brain
+Find the list of foods for a healthy brain, here

-According to University of Delaware, the results of the study, suggest that older adults who consume tart cherry juice on a daily basis, may have improved cognitive function-neurosciencenews.com
+According to University of Delaware, the results of the study, suggest that older adults who consume tart cherry juice on a daily basis, may have improved cognitive function

 The effects of tart cherry juice is attributed to the “polyphenols, anthocyanin, and melatonin present in them and the blood pressure lowering effects they possess, as the blood pressure can influence the flow of blood to the brain”